douymLab/BayesMonSTR/BayesMonSTR/README.md

 #### -p PHASING

-By default, MoSTR-SC automatically searches for germline hSNPs.
+By default, BayesMonSTR automatically searches for germline hSNPs.
 However, to specify hSNP loci, use this argument and provide a phased VCF file containing germline hSNPs for bulk data.

 #### -g SC_INFO